magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 go to the mailbox server, and then are forwarded to other clients subscribed to the same mailbox).
 Both clients remain connected to the mailbox server until the Wormhole is closed.
-They send DILATE-n messages to each other to manage the dilation process, including records like ``please``, ``connection-hints``, ``reconnect``, and ``reconnecting``.
+They send DILATE-n messages to each other to manage the Dilation process, including records like ``please``, ``connection-hints``, ``reconnect``, and ``reconnecting``.

 L2 is the set of competing connection attempts for a given generation of